Stanford: K-12 Internet Resource Center

 Station #2: This is the Puget Sound Lighthouse.
 It's your call.

-Some of the links in the talk point to pages in an earlier version of the web site that are no longer available.
+Some of the "slides" in this talk reference pages that were part of an earlier version of this web site – pages that are no longer available.